-Now, the Buddha said, what would be their attitude toward the food while they were eating it?
+Now, the Buddha asked, what would be their attitude toward the baby jerky while they were eating it?
 Would they be eating it for fun?
 No, they'd be thinking with sorrow of what they had to do in this horrible circumstance.
-That, the Buddha said, is how you should regard physical food: not something you eat out of joy or for the flavor, but simply to keep life going, realizing that your having to eat causes suffering, causes pain.
+That, the Buddha said, is how you should regard physical food: as baby jerky, not something you eat out of joy or for the flavor, but simply to keep life going, realizing that your having to eat causes suffering, causes pain.